 Men need to understand that a Scriptural marriage means loving his wife by honoring and nourishing her with a tender and warm affection (Greek: thalpo) (1 Pet.
 3:7, Eph.
 5:28-29).
 He must do this with understanding and without bitterness (Col. 3:19, 1 Pet.
 3:7).
 Likewise, women must also recognize that God’s ideal for marriage is for a wife to love and respect her husband by subordinating as is fitting to the Lord (Eph.
 5:22, 33, Col. 3:18, Titus 2:4, 1 Pet.
 3:1).
 Desire for the opposite sex is designed for marriage and all other desires outside of marriage are perversions.
 This desire of the flesh can only be controlled by using it properly within love.
 This is all vitally important in understanding marriage and honoring the marriage bed.

 What about unnatural desires?
-If you have unnatural desires like homosexuality and other forms of paraphilia, these are lusts and temptations given to people, who do not recognize the true God, glorify Him, and thank Him (Rom.
+If you have unnatural desires like homosexual desires and other forms of paraphilia, these are lusts and temptations given to people, who are not recognizing the true God, glorifying Him, and thanking Him (Rom.
 1:18-27).
 Therefore, recognize that God made you in your specific gender and He made you in His image.
+This is true even if God has made you are eunuch (Matt.
+19:11).
 Thank God and glorify Him for the traits of your gender.
 Grow and be strong in the natural qualities of your God-given gender.
 If you are a man, live as a man and enjoy that life and put away any femininity and your natural desires can be restored.
 If you are a woman, be feminine and womanly by putting away any masculine tendencies.
 While you still may be tempted, listen to Jesus and be committed even to be a eunuch for the kingdom of heaven’s sake (Matt.
 19:12).
 God made man and woman to be together in marriage, and all desires outside of this are outside of God’s will.

 May God bless those who read this.
 Your comments are questions are always welcome.